Getting StartedBest PracticesNormalizing Video Input for the Web

 Playing Videos on the Web

-The example below uses hls.js to create an embeddable web player that can be played on any web page, on any device.
+The example below uses hls.js to create an embeddable web player that can be played on any web page or device.

 <script src="https://cdn.jsdelivr.net/npm/hls.js@latest"></script>